LukeADay/IMDB-Sentiment-Analysis-API/README.md

 # IMDb Sentiment Analysis API

 A project showcasing natural language processing (NLP) using the IMDb movie reviews dataset for binary sentiment classification.
-This project includes training an LSTM model from scratch, deploying it via a RESTful API, containerizing with Docker, deploying to Kubernetes, and integrating Prometheus for monitoring.
+This project includes training an LSTM model from scratch, deploying it via a RESTful API, containerizing with Docker, deploying to Kubernetes.

 This project uses the IMDb Movie Reviews dataset to classify reviews as positive or negative.
 Key features include: